RetiBridge: Bridging Quantitative Retinal Biomarkers and Qualitative Diagnosis with a Knowledge-Guided Multimodal Large Language Model: EXPERIMENTS AND RESULTS

-\item \textbf{Fine-Grained Clinical Quality Assessment:} To perform a deeper fine-grained assessment of the clinical utility of the generated reports, we design a \textbf{Rubric-based Scoring Framework}, implemented with OpenAI-o3 as LLM-judge \cite{wang2023chatgpt} to score reports against templates, ground truth, and biomarkers.
-It comprises six metrics: \textit{Quantitative Accuracy}, which checks if numeric statements are correct; \textit{Qualitative Accuracy}, which evaluates if descriptive findings are accurate; \textit{Evidence Grounding}, which verifies if claims are grounded in evidence; \textit{Reasoning Consistency}, which ensures the logic is coherent and non-contradictory; \textit{Coverage Completeness}, which checks if the interpretation addresses all key anatomical domains; and \textit{Error Severity Penalty}, which penalizes dangerous or management-changing errors. \end{itemize}
+\item \textbf{Fine-Grained Clinical Quality Assessment:} We develop a rubric-based scoring framework to assess six dimensions of clinical report quality. \textit{Quantitative Accuracy} evaluates the correctness of numerical measurements; \textit{Qualitative Accuracy} evaluates the correctness of descriptive clinical findings; \textit{Evidence Grounding} assesses whether diagnostic claims are supported by the available images and biomarkers; \textit{Reasoning Consistency} evaluates whether the diagnostic rationale is coherent and non-contradictory; \textit{Coverage Completeness} assesses whether the report covers key retinal structures and findings; and \textit{Error Severity Score} evaluates the presence of clinically consequential or management-changing errors, with higher scores indicating fewer severe errors.

-We benchmarked GROK against representative baseline models, including: (1) closed-source models, OpenAI-o3 and GPT-4o; (2) the 32B-parameter open-source vision-language model, Qwen2.5-VL\cite{bai2025qwen25vltechnicalreport}, and its medically tuned version, Lingshu \cite{xu2025lingshu}; (3) their corresponding 7B-parameter versions, matching GROK's scale.
-To ensure a fair comparison and mitigate potential style biases from our training data, we standardized prompts across all baseline models, explicitly requiring grounded reasoning and quantitative estimates to align their output styles.
-The detailed evaluation rubric and implementation are available in our open-source repository.